 In this post, we’ll help you understand the options, and the tools and techniques available for migrating your existing databases to AWS.
-In addition, we’ll show how NetApp Cloud Volumes ONTAP can help optimize storage for AWS databases.
+In addition, we’ll show how NetApp Cloud Volumes ONTAP can help optimize storage for AWS Oracle databases.

 In this article, you will learn:

-- Oracle database on AWS: RDS vs EC2
+- Oracle Database on AWS: RDS vs EC2

-- Oracle to AWS migration tools
+- Oracle to AWS Migration Tools

 - Optimizing Oracle Database Storage on AWS with Cloud Volumes ONTAP